ryamada1015/website-monitoring-tool/README.md

 ## Configuration

 Set up your environment variables or configuration files as required by your application.
+MongoDB Atlas is used as an example here.

+1. Create a Cluster: Once logged in, create a new cluster.

+2. Configure Database Access:

+- Set up a database user with a username and password.
+- Configure IP Whitelist to allow connections from your application's IP address or range.
+- Connect to Your Cluster: After setting up your cluster and user, you'll be given a connection string.
+Create a .env file and add this string to the file to connect to your MongoDB database.

 ## Usage
 ### Starting the Application